a10v/cell-eval/README.md

 ## Development

 This work is open-source and welcomes contributions.
 Feel free to submit a pull request or open an issue.

+## Citation

+Any publication that uses this source code should cite the [State paper](https://arcinstitute.org/manuscripts/State).